Adversarial Threats on Real Life Learning Systems

 • Date: September 17th, 2025

-• Location: Esclangon building, 1st floor, Campus Pierre et Marie Curie, 4 place Jussieu, 75005 Paris
+• Location: Esclangon building, room to be announced, Campus Pierre et Marie Curie, 4 place Jussieu, 75005 Paris

 • Language: English